GenomZ/island_counter/README.md

     pip install .

-This will confirm the minimum required packages are present (which is quite certain as no external packages were used).
+This will confirm the minimum required packages are present.

 To run the code use the island_counter.sh file that accepts a path to an input file as such: